j2thex/j2thex.github.io/collections/_posts_en/2025-01-01-motivation-in-companies.md

 > **Important:** Consistency is everything.
 If you promise a new role or bonus at a certain milestone, follow through.
 Break that trust once, and motivation drains faster than you can fix it.

-## Interesting Facts and Observations
+## Interesting facts and observations

 Here are some lesser-known observations and psychological effects that can help you better understand motivation and work organization:

-- **Ringelmann Effect:** Individual productivity decreases as group size increases.
+- **Ringelmann effect:** Individual productivity decreases as group size increases.
 This happens because participants start relying on the efforts of others.
 Solution — small teams with clearly defined responsibilities.
 For example, Amazon uses the "two-pizza rule": a team should be small enough to be fed with two pizzas.

-- **Zeigarnik Effect:** People remember unfinished tasks better than completed ones.
+- **Zeigarnik effect:** People remember unfinished tasks better than completed ones.
 Break projects into stages with intermediate goals to keep employees engaged.

-- **IKEA Effect:** People tend to overvalue things they’ve created themselves, even if they are not perfect.
+- **IKEA effect:** People tend to overvalue things they’ve created themselves, even if they are not perfect.
 Involve employees in decision-making processes so they feel ownership of success.

-- **Parkinson’s Law:** Work expands to fill the time available for its completion.
+- **Parkinson’s law:** Work expands to fill the time available for its completion.
 Set reasonable but firm deadlines to increase productivity.

-- **Hawthorne Effect:** People perform better when they know they’re being observed.
+- **Hawthorne effect:** People perform better when they know they’re being observed.
 Attention from management can act as a powerful motivator.

-- **Curse of Knowledge:** Experts often forget that others may not share their level of understanding.
+- **Curse of knowledge:** Experts often forget that others may not share their level of understanding.
 This hinders effective communication.
 Explain complex concepts in simple terms.

 These facts will help you better understand employee motivation and build more effective processes in your company.